 • other documents required for the purpose of having evidence on the good standing of the Parent company.

 These documents need to be translated prior to the registration procedure.
-The company may to choose to be represented instead of going itself directly through all the branch establishment procedures
+The company may choose to be represented instead of going itself directly through all the branch establishment procedures

-and employ its establishment legal services.
+and employ their legal services.